 - Academic Area Chairs: Academic Area Chairs or their designees are responsible for ensuring that all relevant assessment data is being collected and used in the improvement of student learning.

 - Faculty: Faculty members are responsible for assessing course outcomes and using the results to improve student achievement in their classes.
 Each faculty member is also responsible for participating in College-wide assessment of General Education Outcomes and specific Program Outcomes.

-- Improvement: Curriculum Committee is charged with the improvement of student achievement based on the assessment results.
-This group, together with Faculty Council and the Center for Instructional Excellence, uses the results to encourage faculty to modify learning activities within the curriculum.
+- Improvement: Faculty members are responsible for documenting improvement actions on course learning outcomes.
+Curriculum Committee is responsible for reviewing institutional results for the General Education outcomes and identifying improvement actions based on the assessment results.
+This group, together with Faculty Council, Educational Services Instructional Management Team, and the Center for Instructional Excellence, uses the results to encourage faculty to modify learning activities within the curriculum.

 The assessment process is reviewed annually.

 The Vice President for Educational Services, in conjunction with the appropriate faculty and staff, is responsible for the development and publication of any procedures or guidelines that may be necessary to administer this policy effectively.